-To be fair and reasonable during assessment

-• To be familiar with the field, with relevant industry standards and WHS requirements, and to be up to date with assessment methods and procedures appropriate for the clients and learning environment

-• To negotiate flexibly with students regarding the type of assessment, taking into account flexible delivery, Equal

-Employment Opportunity and anti-discrimination principles, and the particular needs and circumstances of clients

-To advise clients regarding RPL processes

-To make proper assessment decisions based on explicit evidence of competency

-To use more than one piece of evidence to assess competence

-To mark your assessment in a timely manner and to avoid unnecessary delay risk

-To use cost and time effective methods and materials appropriate to the assessment rigour necessary and level of
+- To be fair and reasonable during assessment - To be familiar with the field, with relevant industry standards and WHS requirements, and to be up to date with assessment methods and procedures appropriate for the clients and learning environment - To negotiate flexibly with students regarding the type of assessment, taking into account flexible delivery, Equal Employment Opportunity and anti-discrimination principles, and the particular needs and circumstances of clients - To advise clients regarding RPL processes - To make proper assessment decisions based on explicit evidence of competency - To use more than one piece of evidence to assess competence - To mark your assessment in a timely manner and to avoid unnecessary delay - To use cost and time effective methods and materials appropriate to the assessment rigour necessary and level of risk

-To consider the authenticity, validity, reliability, relevance of the assessments to the learning outcomes, signature on each page.
+- To consider the authenticity, validity, reliability, relevance of the assessments to the learning outcomes, - To provide feedback on your assessment

+All assessments handed in must be your own work.
+As part of your assessment completion, you are required to sign a declaration that you have completed the work.
+For hardcopy assessments you should also write the date, your name and signature on each page.
 This way if a page comes loose, we know it is part of your assessment.
 If your assessment is not clearly labelled it will be sent back.

-To provide feedback on your assessment

-All assessments handed in must be your own work.
-As part of your assessment completion, you are required to sign a declaration that you have completed the work.
-For hardcopy assessments you should also write the date, your name and